 I came across this Cheesy Au Gratin Potatoe recipe on MelsKitchenCafe.com and had to try it.
-I mean, comeon!
+A must-try recipe for easy to cook, Cheesy Au Gratin Potatoes?
+I mean, come on!
 Cheese?!
 Potatoes?!
 Cornflakes?!
-And it looks soooo good!
-Check it out.
+This will quickly become a family favorite.

 3 tablespoons butter

 1 cup milk